rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

 update: i gave up on heaps and jumped to luxe.
 Luxe just ships with an entity-component system, along with a 2d collision module, so it was a bit easier to get started, though, it took a day or two to understand the ECS.
 Luxe also benefits in simplicity thanks to it's embedded language, whereas haxe drags you down with it's various features.
 Plus, you can really help develop luxe. :)

 others:
+stable 2d alts:
 love2d
-  - 20 years strong. amazing. the predecessor of dragonruby. luaJIT should be quite a bit faster..? heaps
+  - 20 years strong. amazing. the predecessor of dragonruby. luaJIT should be quite a bit faster..? defold
+  - stable, game-editor included, 2d-focused with 3d
+  - https://defold.com/2023/10/01/How-Defold-works-with-consoles/
+    - console support, unlike godot raylib
+  - for prototyping, especially for mobile devices, and education/learning (C, graphics)

+stable DIY 2d+3d:
+**heaps**
   - i still consider this the best DIY, garbage-collected, media framework (after dragonruby for simpler 2d cases)
     - but requires making your own framework
-      - though, it comes with highly-modular tools, like hscript, HIDE (and castledb), to help you make your own game engine and editor
+      - though, it comes with highly-modular tools, like a hscript, HIDE (and castledb), to help you make your own game engine and editor
       - can make a simple prototyping-like framework like rubydragon, which is basically what i was doing with heapspunk, building up a global object full of useful stuff
   - can combine 2d and 3d!! yay.
-luxe
-  - WARN: still under heavy development, especially the game editor
-  - provides an optional ECS: ECS with editor, ECS without editor, or no ECS
-  - far more community-oriented creator than heaps defold
-  - stable, game-editor included, 2d-focused with 3d
-  - https://defold.com/2023/10/01/How-Defold-works-with-consoles/
-    - console support, unlike godot unity
+fna
+  - all monogames switched to this to port to consoles
+  - old framework that has no intention to ever change, and thus easy to maintain unity
   - still the standard, one-click cross-platform
+  - a bloated mess, proof that one game engine is not the solution for everyone
-alts: ceramic, foster
+alts: **foster**, ceramic
-  - all indie, experimental
+  - all indie, experimental, though foster (of Celeste) is a good bet
-raylib for prototyping, especially for mobile devices, and education/learning (C, graphics)

 # how to start